-Changing the Resources in Visual C++ 7
+Changing the Resources in Visual C++ 7 or Visual C++ 8

 In Visual C++, two resource files are used: SimpleGaussFit.rc and SimpleGaussFitWinCustom.rc.
 SimpleGaussFit.rc contains standard Windows resources, such as the version resource.
 SimpleGaussFitWinCustom.rc contains XOP-specific resources.
 Because Visual C++ allows you to directly include only one .rc file in a project, SimpleGaussFit.rc contains an include statement to include SimpleGaussFitWinCustom.rc.